 Students residing in Suites and Houses (not Blocks):

-You may change rooms within the suite or house, without filing either of the Room Change forms.
+May change rooms within the suite or house, without filing either of the Room Change forms.
 However, all students must first have their BANNER housing records updated by Karin Hall-Kolts and then exchange room keys at Public Safety.
 It is not necessary to submit a Mid-Term Room Change form.

 Students residing in Interest Houses or Superblocks:

-You must first discuss their intent to leave the group with the House leadership.
+Must first discuss their intent to leave the group with the House leadership.
 This must be done in a timely manner so as to allow the group to find a replacement or the student's request may not be considered.

 Social House Members: